 Think about your friend.
 You know, the one who makes a living by eradicating evil bits of code in the digital world.
 She can certainly appreciate a robust computer virus and even respect it on some level.

 The dictionary is very clear in its derogatory definition of the word but the virus has its place in literature.
 Without the maligned microbe, there would be no Andromeda Strain.
 And Steven King’s, “The Stand”, would be a much quicker read.

 It really strains the imagination to think philosophically about today’s subject.
 Should we acknowledge something microscopic that can affect our world in so many ways?

 Evidence now points to a virus as the cause of the Black Plague.
 Without that Medieval nightmare, would civilization have seen the sunrise of the Renaissance?

 This day on the calendar will always suffer a few bad jokes, receive puzzled looks and generally be ignored.
-It’s an interesting anomaly, and nothing more.
+It is an interesting anomaly and nothing more.
 Try to remember that the next time you call in sick or your computer crashes.

 Until then, enjoy some old Rodney Dangerfield movies.
-He doesn’t have a day on the calendar, so he’ll appreciate the respect.
+He doesn’t have a day on the calendar, so he will appreciate the respect.